10 min read

 9 min read

-Several years ago, the discussion around blockchain technology and cryptocurrencies like Bitcoin and Ethereum was whether these technological novelties were merely a fad or if they were here to stay.
-Now, with cryptocurrencies having reached a $2 trillion dollar market capitalization, the question isn’t whether these cryptocurrencies will have any longevity, it’s how much of an impact they will have on consumer banking and the financial industry as a whole.
+Several years ago, the discussion around blockchain technology and cryptocurrencies like Bitcoin and Ethereum were whether these technological novelties were merely a fad or if they were here to stay.
+Now, with cryptocurrencies having reached a 2 trillion dollar market capitalization, the question isn’t whether these cryptocurrencies will have any longevity; it’s how much of an impact they will have on consumer banking and the financial industry as a whole.

 New technical innovations, like NFTs, have emerged and are now raising similar questions as digital artists, the NBA, and hundreds of brands seek to take advantage of this new crypto-trend.
-But how will these new financial and technological innovations be used by banking institutions and will they have the same mainstream adoption we see on the consumer side?
+But how will banking institutions use these new financial and technological innovations, and will they have the same mainstream adoption we see on the consumer side?

 We used AlphaSense to learn how the finance industry is approaching cryptocurrencies.

-While cryptocurrency is bound to be a popular discussion among the financial industry, we wanted to be more specific and discover whether the industry thought it could make an impact within banking and financial systems.
+While cryptocurrency is bound to be a widespread discussion among the financial industry, we wanted to be more specific and discover whether the industry thought it could impact banking and economic systems.

-In a 6 month period leading up to April 5th, we found over 152 total company documents within the financial industry that mentioned “cryptocurrency” and “infrastructure”, a 96% increase over the last 90 days.
+In six months leading up to April 5th, we found over 152 total company documents within the financial industry that mentioned “cryptocurrency” and “infrastructure,” a 96% increase over the last 90 days.
 (AlphaSense users, here’s a saved search link)

-Drilling even deeper, we found an 184% increase in company docs over the last 90 Days across Banks, Insurance, and Consumer Finance companies that contained those terms.
+Drilling even more profound, we found a 184% increase in company docs over the last 90 Days across Banks, Insurance, and Consumer Finance companies that contained those terms.

 - TAAL, an enterprise blockchain infrastructure and service provider, recently went public in Canada, with an impressive $40M IPO debut.

-- The European Commission published a digital finance package including a set of proposals that, according to EuroNext’s Universal Registration Document, “would create a bespoke regime for crypto- tokens that are not considered as financial instruments, create a pilot regime for market infrastructures that use distributed ledger technology, and amend existing legislation to frame crypto-tokens that act as financial instruments to be defined as such.”
+- The European Commission published a digital finance package including a set of proposals that, according to EuroNext’s Universal Registration Document, “would create a bespoke regime for crypto-tokens that are not considered as financial instruments, create a pilot regime for market infrastructures that use distributed ledger technology, and amend existing legislation to frame crypto-tokens that act like financial instruments to be defined as such.”

-Raiffeisen Bank’s Annual Reports Statement also points to this package as well as new business models and financial products as paving a way for further digitalization in the financial sector and new strategies for retail payment services.
+Raiffeisen Bank’s Annual Reports Statement also points to this package and new business models and financial products as paving the way for further digitalization in the financial sector and new strategies for retail payment services.

-Organizations across and beyond the banking and finance industry are leveraging cryptocurrency and blockchain technology in their own ways.
+Organizations across and beyond the banking and finance industry are leveraging cryptocurrency and blockchain technology in their ways.
 And the opportunity only seems to be growing.
-Murray Stahl, Chairman and CEO of FRMO Corp, an investment holding company, had the following to say in a Q2 2021 Earnings Call.
+For example, Murray Stahl, Chairman, and CEO of FRMO Corp, an investment holding company, had the following in a Q2 2021 Earnings Call.

 “…this was a quarter where everything was working in our favor.
 I expect that as the infrastructure builds out, for cryptocurrency, that it’s going to be a wonderful experience for many, many years….”

-NFTs (non-fungible tokens), which are built on blockchain technology (most commonly, Ethereum’s blockchain tech), have exploded in popularity over the last few months .
+NFTs (non-fungible tokens), built on blockchain technology (most commonly, Ethereum’s blockchain tech), have exploded in popularity over the last few months.
 NFTs can be used to commodify everything from digital art, music, and even moments in sport.
-They represent a new form of ownership for anything that can live in the digital world and there has been a lot of chatter within the AlphaSense platform.
+They represent a new form of ownership for anything that can live in the digital world, and there has been a lot of chatter within the AlphaSense platform.

-We saw a huge increase in the mentions of NFTs across Company Docs, Transcripts and News and across research as well, with 90-day increases hitting over 220%.
+We saw a massive increase in the mentions of NFTs across Company Docs, Transcripts, and News and across research as well, with 90-day increases hitting over 220%.

 Monex Group, Inc, Q3 2021 Earnings Call | AlphaSense Transcript

-“…But in [the] non-fungible token [space]… there is no one who won the #1 position in the world.
-And to create a platform for non-fungible — marketplace for non-fungible token, the technologies and the expertise are pretty much the same as running the crypto exchange.
-So Coincheck is…trying to take the big position in the world in the NFT marketplace.
+“…But in [the] non-fungible token [space]… no one won the #1 position in the world.
+And to create a platform for a non-fungible — a marketplace for a non-fungible token, the technologies, and the expertise are pretty much the same as running the crypto exchange.
+So Coincheck is…trying to take a prominent position in the world in the NFT marketplace.
 So this is quite interesting…”

 Wizard Entertainment | Annual Report | AlphaSense Transcript